Guide to the Martin Bronfenbrenner Papers, 1939-1995 and undated

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 Contains files maintained by Bronfenbrenner which include his unpublished dissertation, curriculum vitae, family correspondence, personal office files, and a family history and family tree from 1977.
 There are two folders dedicated to Bronfenbrenner's loyalty hearings in 1954 to 1955 when Bronfenbrenner's commitment to the United States was publicly questioned as was his interest in Marxian economics.
 There is one folder of short humorous poems written by Bronfenbrenner throughout his career, often using the pseudonym "The Beardless Beatnik."
-Bronfenbrenner's unpublished autobiography is also included in this series but is restricted and is currently located in the collection control file; researchers must have permission to access.
+Bronfenbrenner's unpublished autobiography is also included in this series.

 Chiefly contains offprints of journal articles and journal issues containing articles by Brofenbrenner.
 Additionally, there are individual copies of Bronfenbrenner's collection of short stories Tomioko Stories, recalling Bronfenbrenner's time in Japan when it was under American occupation, as well as Is the Business Cycle Obsolete?, edited by Bronfenbrenner.
 The contents of the boxes are arranged in date order.